Azure/azure-sdk-for-js/sdk/authorization/arm-authorization/README.md

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure AuthorizationManagement client.

+To migrate to the new version, please check {Migration Guide}(https://aka.ms/js-track2-migration-guide)

 > ⚠️ This package @azure/arm-authorization with versions lower than 9.0.0-beta.1 are going to be deprecated in March 2022, we strongly recommend you to upgrade your dependency on it to version 9.0.0-beta.1 or above as soon as possible.
 The deprecate means, it starts the end of support for that library.
 You can continue to use the libraries indefinitely (as long as the service is running), but after 1 year, no further bug fixes or security fixes will be provided.

 Role based access control provides you a way to apply granular level policy administration down to individual resources or resource groups.
 These operations enable you to manage role assignments.
 A role assignment grants access to Azure Active Directory users.